| Title: | Generate test matrices |

 number of rows of the matrix. |

-returns matrix A = H(alpha) + delta * EYE
+returns matrix A = H(alpha) + delta * EYE, such that

 n |